multiscale/muscle3/docs/source/tutorial.rst

 name of the dimensions.
 In this case there's only one, and ``x`` is not very descriptive, so we could have also passed ``U`` directly, in which case MUSCLE would have sent a :class:`libmuscle.Grid` without index names automatically.

+Note that grids (and NumPy arrays) are much more efficient than lists and dictionaries.
+If you have a lot of data to send, then you should use those as much as possible.
+For example, a set of agents is best sent as a dictionary of 1D NumPy arrays, with one array/grid for each attribute.
+A list of dictionaries will be quite a bit slower and use a lot more memory, but it should work up to a million or so objects.

 Finally, if you want to use your own encoding, you can just send a ``bytes`` object, which will be transmitted as-is, with minimal overhead.